 Fraser Education Foundation Grant Program

 The Fraser Education Foundation offers mini-grants and single grants to any staff member in the Fraser Public Schools district.
-Applications are available during the summer and due in September of each year.
-Awardees are selected and notified in the fall.

-The grant program supports funding for all levels (DK-12) to enhance student enrichment, teacher creativity and community involvement through programs that go beyond the scope of normally-funded school budgets.
+The grant program supports funding for all levels to enhance student enrichment, teacher creativity and community involvement through programs that go beyond the scope of normally-funded school budgets.

 Since its inception in 1987, the FEF has awarded more than $300,000 in grants.